Tuesday, 17 December 2013

 Pears don't store as well as apples do.
 They rot from the core so there may be no outwardly visible signs of decay.
 If you see British pears in January they've probably been kept in cold stores where the oxygen has been removed.
 All the more reason to choose pears for an upside-down cake right now.
 Pear, caramel and sponge - all the makings of a good pudding.

-Another slice of Pear vanilla upside-down cake
+A slice of Pear vanilla upside-down cake using ordinary caster sugar in the sponge

 Pear vanilla upside-down cake